srid/rib/README.md

 -------------------------------------------------------------------------------
 File                             blank        comment           code
 -------------------------------------------------------------------------------
-example/Main.hs                     14              5             86
+example/Main.hs                     10              3             45
 -------------------------------------------------------------------------------
 ```

+See `./doc` for a real-world example---Rib's own documentation site.

-(See `Rib.Simple` if you need further customization.)
+(Refer to `Rib.Simple` if you need further customization of the Shake action.)

 With Rib you do not have to deal with less powerful template engines or
 write raw HTML/CSS by hand.
 Do everything in Haskell, and concisely at that!

+---

 To get the example site up and running run: